AMY ERWIN MEMORIAL GARDEN

-Candler Park Conservancy is undertaking a year-long initiative to remove invasive, non-native plants from the wooded coves in the southeast corner of the Park between Callan Circle and the parking lot.
-This multi-faceted process involves extensive cutting and selective treatments to allow the native species to thrive and return the coves to their original beauty.
-This initiative is part of our commitment to preserving the natural aspects of the park and also allows us to pursue some of the secondary paths as outlined in our Vision Plan.
+Candler Park Conservancy is undertaking a multi-year initiative to remove invasive, non-native plants from key natural areas of Candler Park including primarily the wooded coves in the southeast corner of the Park between Callan Circle and the parking lot and passive areas along the park's riparian corridor.
+This multi-faceted process involves extensive cutting and selective treatments to allow the native species to thrive and return these important habitats to states of sustainability, health and beauty.
+Certain invasives removal initiatives were made possible through a generous grant from Georgia Audubon's habitat restoration fund in order to improve areas of the park as bird habitat.
+We have also worked on complementary projects, both independently and through collaboration with Trees Atlanta and other project partners, on initiatives to install new, site-appropriate native trees and vegetation in selected areas within Candler Park.
+These initiatives are part of our commitment to preserving the natural aspects of the park and also allows us to pursue some of the secondary paths as outlined in our Vision Plan.

 BIKE REPAIR STATION